 1724.6.
-Approval of Underground Injection and Disposal Projects
+Approval of Underground Injection Projects

-- (a) A Project Approval Letter shallOperators Approval must be obtained from this the Division a Project Approval Letter for each underground injection project before any injection occurs as part of anthe underground injection project. subsurface injection or disposal project can begin.
+- (a) Operators Approval must be obtained from this the Division a Project Approval Letter for each underground injection project before any injection occurs as part of the underground injection project. subsurface injection or disposal project can begin.
 This includes all EPA Class II wells and air- and gas-injection wells.
-The operator requesting approval for such a project must provide the appropriate Division district deputy with the data specified in Sectionsection 1724.7 and any data that, in the judgment of the Supervisor, are pertinent and necessary for the proper evaluation of the proposed project. - (b) The Project Approval Letter shall specify the location and nature of the underground injection project, as well as the conditions of the Division's approval.

-Modification of anAll underground injection project is subject to approval by the Division and shallprojects must be notedoperated in either an addendum to the Project Approval Letter or a revised Project Approval Letter.
-Underground injection project operations shall not occur unless consistent accordance with the requirements of this subchapter and the terms and conditions of athe current Project Approval Letter.
-Regardless of the contents of a Project Approval Letter, injection suspended under Section 1724.10(l) shall not resume without subsequent approval from the Division. - (c) Any subsequent modification of an underground injection project requires the prior approval of the Division and shall be memorialized in either an addendum to the Project Approval Letter or a revised Project Approval Letter. - (d) The Division will review existing underground injection projects to verify adherence tecompliance with the requirements of this subchapter and the terms and conditions of the Project Approval Letter, and will periodically review the terms and conditions of the Project Approval LetterLetters to ensure that they are effectively prevent preventing damage to life, health, property, and natural resources.
-Approval of an underground injection project is at the Division's ongoing discretion and a Project Approval Letter is Letters are subject to suspension, modification, or rescission by the Division.
+The operator requesting approval for such a project must provide the appropriate Division district deputy with the data specified in section 1724.7 and any data that, in the judgment of the Supervisor, are pertinent and necessary for the proper evaluation of the proposed project. - (b) The Project Approval Letter shall specify the location and nature of the underground injection project, as well as the conditions of the Division's approval.
+All underground injection projects must be operated in accordance with the requirements of this subchapter and the terms and conditions of the current Project Approval Letter. - (c) Any subsequent modification of an underground injection project requires the prior approval of the Division and shall be memorialized in either an addendum to the Project Approval Letter or a revised Project Approval Letter. - (d) The Division will review existing underground injection projects to verify compliance with the requirements of this subchapter and the terms and conditions of the Project Approval Letter, and will periodically review Project Approval Letters to ensure that they are effectively preventing damage to life, health, property, and natural resources.

-(de) If the Division determines that the operation of an underground injection project is inconsistent with this subchapter or the terms and conditions of a current Project Approval Letter, or otherwise poses a threat to life, health, property, or natural resources, then upon written notice from the Division injection operations shall cease immediately, or as soon as it is safe to do so.
-Underground injection projects or injection operations suspended upon written notice from the Division or for any of the reasons specified under section 1724.13 shall not resume without subsequent written approval from the Division.
+Project Approval Letters are subject to suspension, modification, or rescission by the Division. - (e) If the Division determines that the operation of an underground injection project is inconsistent with this subchapter or the terms and conditions of a current Project Approval Letter, or otherwise poses a threat to life, health, property, or natural resources, then upon written notice from the Division injection operations shall cease immediately, or as soon as it is safe to do so.
+Underground injection projects or injection operations suspended upon written notice from the Division or for any of the reasons specified under section 1724.13 shall not resume without subsequent written approval from the Division. - (f) Within sixty days after transfer of an underground injection project to a new operator, the new operator shall meet with the Division staff to ensure a complete understanding of the applicable requirements and terms and conditions of the Project Approval Letter.

-- (ef) Within 60sixty days after transfer of an underground injection project to a new operator, the new operator shall meet with the Division staff to ensure a complete understanding of the parameters applicable requirements and terms and conditions of the Project Approval Letter. - (g) Project Approval Letters shall expire, and be deemed null and void, upon the first day following twenty-four consecutive months of no injection at the underground injection project, and a new approval process and Project Approval Letter would be required prior to restarting injection.
+(g) Project Approval Letters shall expire, and be deemed null and void, upon the first day following twenty-four consecutive months of no injection at the underground injection project, and a new approval process and Project Approval Letter would be required prior to restarting injection.